The Invisible War

 COTECC workshop area that needs machines and materials

-Fashion Design Without Sewing Machines
+Fashion Design, No Sewing Machines

 Students pursuing fashion training have no sewing machines.
 Theory alone cannot produce skilled graduates.